popolin522/Zmesh/README.md

 # How to use it?
-1. Prepare a rigid body in LAMMPS data format (e.g., `octa.data`) WITHOUT POLYMER.
+1. Prepare a rigid body in LAMMPS data format (e.g., `rigid_body_no_polymer.data`) WITHOUT POLYMER.
 This will serve as a reference.
 If user only has data format with both polymer and rigid body, a LAMMPS script is provided to remove polymer (`delete.in.lmp`).
 2. Run `set_mesh_pair.py` (`python3 set_mesh_pair.py` in the terminal).
-3. Prepare the MD simulation data file that you wish to mesh in LAMMPS data format (e.g., `simulation.data`), which consists of multiple rigid bodies and polymers.
+3. Prepare the MD simulation data file that you wish to mesh in LAMMPS data format (e.g., `simulation_example.data`), which consists of multiple rigid bodies and polymers.
 4. Identify a constituent atom in the reference data file from step (1) that will be used to establish connections in the MD simulation data.
 Document its ID and update the `min_ref_id` in the `mesh_NP_for_Z1.py` script accordingly.
 5. Run `mesh_NP_for_Z1.py`  (`python3 mesh_NP_for_Z1.py` in the terminal).